Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Why did John say this?
 Why did they not simply return to Nazareth?
 Where was Jesus’ father?

 We can only guess.
-Capernaum was a lakeside village, twenty miles to the north-west of Nazareth – perhaps they had a holiday!
+Capernaum was a lakeside village, twenty miles to the north-east of Nazareth – perhaps they had a holiday!
 It is assumed that Jesus’ father was older than Mary and as this was thirty years after Jesus’ birth, he may well have died by now.
 If so, the family would have needed the income that Jesus’ brothers could provide but we know nothing more of them.

 Peter, Andrew, James and John all came from Capernaum.
 Perhaps they too had offered a home to Jesus' family.